 TBS offers a weekly Torah study on Shabbat Mornings.
 We invite learners of all backgrounds to come and share their insights and learn more as we discuss the weekly Torah portion with Rabbi Cohen.

-Our TBS Torah study group has even written their own Torah Commentaries.
+Our TBS Torah study group has even written their own Torah Commentaries, listed below.
 We invite you to read and learn with us.

 No RSVP is necessary, simply show up at 9:15 a.m. on Shabbat morning for Torah Study and Shabbat morning service.